SkBlaz/san/README.md

     primaryClass={cs.LG}
 }
 ```
 Note that the full code with datasets to reproduce the paper can be found here: https://gitlab.com/skblaz/attentionrank (code is messy though, proceed with caution).
+The purpose of this repository is to provide all functionality in a user-friendly way.
+Disclaimer: this code was not extensively benchmarked and can contain bugs.
+If you find one, please open an issue.

 # Installing SANs
 ```